 Basically, drain clearing refers to snaking or the “puncturing” of a clog to break it up.
 Drain cleaning is a more thorough process that literally “cleans” the inside of the pipe.
 To fully clean drains, plumbers often use hydro jetting to eliminate sewer clogs.

 What Does Hydro Jetting Mean?

-Hydro jetting is a powerful solution that makes easy work of the most stubborn obstructions, efficiently and effectively eliminating all debris in the lines and leaving them as clean as the day they were installed.
+Hydro jetting powerfully solves the most stubborn obstructions, efficiently and effectively eliminating all debris in the sewer lines and leaves them clean as new.

 How Does Hydro Jetting Work?

-The hydro jet system consists of a large water tank, high pressure hose, high strength nozzle and a pressurization unit, all working together to force water through drainage pipes at a high rate of pressure, typically between 3,500 and 4,000 psi.
+The hydro jetting system consists of a large water tank, high pressure hose, high strength nozzle, and a pressurization unit.
+Together, they force water through drainage pipes at a high rate of pressure, typically between 3,500 and 4,000 psi.

-Plumbing drain lines are sloped, using gravity to help carry waste materials downstream.
-The jetter’s nozzle is inserted through the clean-out opening at the lower end of the system and works its way upstream and against gravity so the cleared debris can then flow downward through the cleared pathway.
+Plumbing drain lines are sloped in order to use gravity to help carry waste materials downstream.
+The plumber inserts the jetter’s nozzle through the clean-out opening at the lower end of the system.
+It works its way upstream and against gravity so the debris flows downward through the cleared pathway.

 - Eliminate frequent snaking of plumbing lines by ridding the lines of all debris at once.

 - The procedure is eco-friendly, requiring no harsh chemicals.